reflectoring/reflectoring.github.io/_posts/2018-01-18-consumer-driven-contract-consumer-spring-cloud-contract.md

 Then, we run `./gradlew publishToMavenLocal` which should create and publish the artifact `io.reflectoring:user-service:1.0.0-stubs` to the local Maven repository on our machine.
 If you're interested what this artifact looks like, look into the file `build/libs/user-service-1.0.0-stubs.jar`.
-Basically, it contains a JSON representation of the contract that can be used as input for stubbing away the API provider.
+Basically, it contains a JSON representation of the contract that can be used as input for a stub that can act as the API provider.

 # Verify the Consumer Code Locally
 After the trip to the provider's code base, let's get back to our own code base (i.e. the consumer code base).